louisfb01/ai-engineering-cheatsheets/README.md

 By [Louis-Francois Bouchard](https://www.linkedin.com/in/whats-ai/) ([X](https://twitter.com/Whats_AI), [YouTube](https://youtube.com/whats_ai), [other AI resources](https://links.louisbouchard.ai/))

 Goal: give you decision-ready references for the most common AI engineering problems.
-No theory walls.
-Open a cheatsheet, find your situation in the table, follow the recommendation.
+Open a cheatsheet, find your situation in the table, and follow the recommendation.

 ## Cheatsheets